ornl-training/ornl-training.github.io/syllabus/programming-syllabus.md

 #### Course Goals

-1. Write high quality, maintainable Python programs
+1. Be able to write high quality, maintainable, programs in Python and C++
-2. Use the Numpy library for array programming
-3. Be familiar with the Jupyter Notebook environment for writing, testing, and debugging Python code
+2. Be familiar with the IPython, Jupyter, PyDev, and CDT environments for writing, testing, and debugging Python and C++ code
+3. Use the Numpy library for array programming in Python
+4. Understand the shell and how to write shell scripts
-5. Use Unix command line tools, understand basic shell command structure, and be familiar with Git and GitHub
+5. Be familiar with Git and GitHub for version control

 #### Website

 The syllabus and other relevant class information and resources will be posted